AllskyTeam/allsky/README.md

 You only need to follow these instructions once.

-If you don't use the GUI:
+If you don't use the WebUI:
 * Place a cover on your camera lens/dome.
 Make sure no light can get in.
 * Set `darkframe` to 1 in `config/settings_*.json`
 * Restart the allsky service: `sudo systemctl restart allsky`